Understanding a UK Visitor Visa Refusal in 2026

 Step 2: Identify Which Immigration Rules Were Not Met

 Every refusal corresponds to exact legal requirements under Appendix V: Visitor Rules.
 Understanding which requirement was not met allows you to address that point directly in your next steps.
 For instance, a refusal under “V4.2” indicates concerns about your intentions, whereas a refusal under “V4.3” may suggest doubts about whether you will leave the UK at the end of the visit.
-Identifying the rule cited in your refusal letter helps ensure that any future application, or challenge, directly responds to the specific legal criteria.
+Identifying the rule cited in your refusal letter helps ensure that any future application, or challenge, directly responds to the specific legal criteria now applied by UKVI.

 Step 3: Evaluate Your Supporting Documents Objectively